-- Fencing must not be painted or stained without DRP approval. - Side and rear boundary fencing must be constructed prior to occupancy. - of the DRP.
+- Fencing must not be painted or stained without DRP approval. - Side and rear boundary fencing must be constructed prior to occupancy. - Front fencing is encouraged and permitted with the approval of the DRP.
 Front fencing shall be at least 30% transparent (not a solid mass) and not exceed a height of 1.2m.
 Note: a 1.0m height limit shall apply where applicable for corner lot proposals in accordance with Council's planning scheme and Part 5 of the Building Regulations 2018. - Acceptable styles may include timber slats, post and wire, timber posts with corrugated sheet metal feature panels and masonry pillars with metal or timber picket infill.
 Alternatives will be assessed on their merit. - Front fence design must suit the dwelling in relation to its style, materials and colours.